ryan-kp-miller/Chicago-Crime-Analysis/README.md

 After reducing the size of the dataset, I cleaned up the text columns by manually matching values of each column with a smaller subset of categories in excel, mapped the Community Area ID's to their name and group (e.g. Community Area 8 maps to Near North Side and Central) based on [this](https://en.wikipedia.org/wiki/Community_areas_in_Chicago) Wikipedia page, and added some categorical columns based on the date of the crime.

 Also added in the Community Area population sizes from the [2010 Census](https://www.chicago.gov/content/dam/city/depts/zlup/Zoning_Main_Page/Publications/Census_2010_Community_Area_Profiles/Census_2010_and_2000_CA_Populations.pdf) to allow for an approximated Crimes/Homicides per Capita calculation.
 Unfortunately, this data isn't provided year over year and as of 3/30/2020, the 2020 Census isn't available, which is why I needed to use 2010 population sizes.

+As of 11/6/2020, I included a new data preprocessing notebook with the data cleaning rewritten using PySpark.
+With PySpark and SparkSQL, I was able to reduce the time to clean the data to under 1 minute (this only includes cleaning the entire dataset and storing the result to a CSV; i.e. the last cell in the notebook).

+If you have Apache Spark and PySpark installed and are able to run it locally using an iPython notebook, running the Data_Preprocessing_PySpark.ipynb notebook will save you some time while still giving the same result.

 ## Data Exploration